 Assessment processes at Utica College are guided by accreditation requirements and best practices, as defined by the National Institute for Learning Outcomes Assessment (NILOA), the Association for American Colleges and Universities (AAC & U), the Association for the Assessment of Learning in Higher Education (AALHE), and other agencies relevant to UC's curricular and co-curricular offerings.

 Utica College adheres to the following principles of academic assessment:

 - Good assessment is governed by faculty.
 Faculty determine what learning should occur in each of their programs and at the institutional-level.
 They provide the opportunities for students to achieve this learning; select the means by which the learning will be measured; determine the outcomes, benchmarks, or targets; and own the analysis and interpretation of assessment findings.

 - Good assessment is non-punitive.
 Continuous improvement is the heart of assessment.
 Results are used solely to inform positive change to curriculum, pedagogy, and assessment practices.

 - Good assessment is well-planned and well-documented.
 It yields useful results that are specific enough to inform improved curriculum, pedagogy, and services.

-- Good assessment is student-centered, designed to cultivate lifelong learners prepared to fulfill the tenets of the Utica College mission.
+- Good assessment is student-centered.
 Assessment is something we do for students, not something done to students.

 Effective Assessment Processes